SharmaTushar1/SharmaTushar1/README.md

 - 🌱 I’m always learning something new.
 - ⚡ Fun fact: I like to play guitar.
-- 👌🏼 Interests: <a href = "https://leetcode.com/SharmaTushar1/">Problem</a> <a href = "https://auth.geeksforgeeks.org/user/jameshowlett/practice/"> sovling</a>, Tech, Music, Workout, Science, and random fun facts.
+- 👌🏼 Interests: Problem Solving  , Tech, Music, Workout, Science, and random fun facts.
 - 🔍 Looking for: Internships and SDE roles
+- Problem solving profiles: <a href = "https://leetcode.com/SharmaTushar1/">Leetcode</a>, <a href = "https://auth.geeksforgeeks.org/user/jameshowlett/practice/"> GeeksforGeeks</a>

 ### Connect with me: